howonlee/mlp_gradient_histograms/readme.md

 If you are piqued by show_stats.py, try fractal_stats.py, which does the comparable looking at the histograms of weights for a weighted ifs-generated fractal (Sierpinski-like thing).

 If you are piqued by _that_, try network_stats.py, which takes the gradient for one SGD step from mlp.py and tries turning it into a network.
+That network looks suspiciously like a social network.

 This is BSD-licensed, made by NP Rougier, edited by Howon Lee